-This set of FAQs sets out to help York University students get quick answers to some of the most commonly asked questions that come our way at the Learning Commons, including the nature of our services during COVID-19.
+This set of FAQs sets out to help York University students get quick answers to some of the most commonly asked questions that come our way at the Learning Commons.
 We hope it proves useful.

 Learning Skills Services

 You can register for Learning Skills Workshops by visiting our monthly calendar.
 Select the preferred workshop and register with the Zoom link provided.
 Attendees are required to use their YorkU Zoom account to register.
 Learning Skills workshops are all online and free for York students with a current student ID and York email.

 Peer Academic Coaching offers YorkU students 30-minute one-on-one appointments.
 Meet with a knowledgeable Learning Skills Peer for support with managing your time, practicing reading & notetaking, or exploring effective learning strategies.
 We recommend students first attend a Learning Skills Workshop and then book a PAC appointment for follow-up questions and support.
 To see available appointments and step by step instructions on how to make an appointment, please visit How to Book An Individual Learning Skills Appointment.